How to prevent MySQL Injection attacks in WordPress. Image shows a laptop icon with a large red exclamation point notification implying a cyberattack

 An effective means of protecting your site is to create generic messages for errors on a custom HTML page.
 Remember, the less information you reveal, the safer your WordPress site will be.

-Step 9: Monitor SQL Statements
+Step 9: Monitor SQL statements

 When you monitor SQL statements between database-connected applications, you can help to identify vulnerabilities in your WordPress site.
 While we offer many monitoring tools, you can also use external applications such as Stackify and ManageEngine.
 Whatever solution you use, it can provide valuable insights into potential database issues.

-Step 10: Improve Your Software
+Step 10: Improve your software

 In the world of SQL injection attacks and hacking in general, having the most up-to-date systems is key.
 Doing this can help prevent the ever-evolving techniques used to access websites illegally.
 With that in mind, preventing a breach is not a one-time task.
 That’s why we offer real-time threat detection, so you don’t have to worry about attacks.

-SQL Injection Plugins for WordPress
+SQL injection prevention plugins for WordPress

 Out-of-date software can leave your WordPress site open to SQL injection attacks, but there are security plugins that can protect you.
 Using one of the following tools can put your mind at ease, and enable you to focus on other, more important aspects of running your WordPress site.